pvcraven/2020-video-game-reviews/source/ghost_of_tsushima/index.rst

 Gameplay
 --------

-Ghost of Tsushima offers a large varity on how the player progresses through the narrative of the game.
-Through out the world the player will discover different areas that will allow them to increase Jin's health, resolve, charm slots, earn new gear or charms, or earn resources to upgrade/dye gear already possessed.
-All this helps create and immersive action-adventure game that that can be tailored to the player's play style.
+Ghost of Tsushima offers a large varity on how the player progessis through the narative of the game.
+Through out the world the player will discover diffrent areas that will allow them to increase Jin's health, resolve, charm slots, earn new gear or charms, or earn resoreces to upgrade/dye gear already possesed.
+All this helps create and emersive action-adventrue game that that can be taliored to the player's play style.

 Ghost offers four difficulty modes!